geraudmathe/Locomotive-fundamentals/README.md

     {{ product.name }}

-**Tag markup : matched pairs of culry brackets and percent, not resolved to text :**
+**Tag markup: matched pairs of curly brackets and percent, not resolved to text:**

 Erb :